bmorris3/owls/docs/owls/sindices.rst

 S-Indices
 =========

-The :math:`S`-index measurements for planet hosting stars are listed below, with the date and time of observation, and the uncertainty in the S-index.

-If you use these S-index measurements in your work, please reach out to `Brett <mailto:morrisbrettm@gmail.com>`_ to arrange citations of this database.
+If you use these S-index measurements in your work, please reach out to `Brett <mailto:morrisbrettm@gmail.com>`_ to arrange citations for this database.

 Interactive plot
 ----------------

+Click a measurement below to find more information about the target.

 .. altair-plot::
     :hide-code: